 I always feel good when I finish writing a sermon.
 Recently, a colleague contacted me with very short notice, asking if I could deliver a service for an ill person.
 I only had 45 minutes to go and deliver the service, but it went really well, and I felt a great sense of achievement.

 At Essex I do all sort of things, like breakfast bible study on Fridays, evening gatherings round at my house, film nights, and other social activities for students.
-It’s a part of the offer of the Chaplaincy, there is a big variety of things going on; there is catholic chaplain, orthodox chaplain, various others associated with different groups and different denominations.
+It’s a part of the offer of the Chaplaincy.
+There is a big variety of things going on; there is a catholic chaplain, orthodox chaplain and various others associated with different groups and different denominations.
 It’s a multi-faith facility and a very stimulating environment.
 It’s great to meet people from all over the world.
 I grew up in Singapore, so I’m used to multiculturalism.
 To be educated in this sort of environment is a very good grounding for the future.

-I’m an alumna of Essex University, so it’s very interesting for me to be back here.
+I’m an alumna of the University, so it’s very interesting for me to be back here.
 Of course, Essex was a big part of my life.
 I studied English and European Literature in the School of Comparative Studies and graduated in ’81.
 It was a completely different place then.
-I have to say it has vastly improved and I love it: the buzz around, positive environment, lots of different stuff going on, and improving facilities.
+I have to say it has vastly changed and I love it: the buzz around campus, the atmosphere, the fact that there's lots of different stuff going on, and ever-improving facilities.
 It’s more and more colourful, vibrant and inclusive.
-I think it’s very valuable what SU has been doing to make students feel that they are a part of the community and make sure that nobody is left out.
-Many things are different, but the biggest change I noticed at Essex is that the university back then used to be extremely politicised and I found it as a pressure on me as a student.
-Now people can have different views and not be necessarily criticised for it.
-It’s freer.
+I think it’s very valuable what the SU has been doing to make students feel that they are a part of the community and make sure that nobody is left out.
+Many things are different, but the biggest change I noticed at Essex is that the university back then used to be extremely politicised and I sometimes felt that was a pressure on me as a student.
+Now people have different views and it’s freer.
 Some people would say that that’s a loss, but it was sort of a harsher age then.